-Imagine a world where business decisions don’t just become faster—they transform from good to exceptional.
-That’s the arena of Decision Intelligence (DI).
-Now, Decision intelligence is not just another form of artificial intelligence (AI).
-Also, DI is easy to get confused with other IT jargon.
-So in this article, I’ll explain what a DI platform is—and what it is not.
-Further, I’ll focus on how DI platforms empower data-intensive industries such as supply chains.
-Indeed in such a data-rich environment, DI platforms have unlimited potential to improve logistics decision-making and automate decision flows.
-Additionally, I will clarify how decision intelligence stands apart from its counterparts—decision science, expert AI, data science, and business intelligence (BI).
+Imagine a world where software not only speeds up business decisions but makes them exceptional.
+That’s what Decision Intelligence (DI) is all about.
+It’s not just another kind of artificial intelligence (AI).
+Indeed, DI is a unique concept that can easily be mistaken for other IT terms.
+So in this article, I’ll explain what Decision Intelligence is—and what it is not.
+Further, I’ll look at how DI platforms empower data-intensive industries like supply chains.
+In fact, DI can dramatically improve decision-making, and even streamline decision cycles.
+Additionally, I will clarify how Decision Intelligence stands apart from its counterparts—decision science, expert AI, data science, and business intelligence (BI).

 Decision Intelligence (DI) Defined And Its Application To Supply Chains.

 Decision intelligence (DI) is a fairly new term.
-For instance, it was just in 2018 that Google launched a decision intelligence department.
-Just recently, the term was popularized in Lorien Pratt’s 2019 book, How Decision Intelligence Connects Data, Actions, and Outcomes for a Better World.
-Moreover, it was just in October 2021 that Gartner analysts identified DI as one of the most impactful tech trends for 2022.
+Its modern formulation goes back to 2008 where Quantellia began to offer DI solutions to its clients.
+It wasn’t till 2019 that DI was popularized with the publication of Lorien Pratt’s book, How Decision Intelligence Connects Data, Actions, and Outcomes for a Better World.
+Also during this same period, Google launched a decision intelligence department.
+Subsequently, in October 2021 Gartner analysts identified DI as one of the most impactful tech trends for 2022.

 To get a better understanding of what decision intelligence is, below are a couple of definitions.
 The first one is just a simple definition of DI.
-While the second definition specifically addresses DI platforms for supply chains.
+While the second definition specifically addresses Decision Intelligence for supply chains.

 1. Decision Intelligence Definition.